 See the Department of State’s Fact Sheet on Mongolia for information on U.S.-Mongolia relations.

 Entry, Exit & Visa Requirements

-Travelers with HIV/AIDS may be subject to additional scrutiny and are required to declare their status on a health declaration form and present themselves to the health control monitoring units at the border.
-For additional information, contact the Embassy of Mongolia before you travel.
+Some HIV/AIDS entry restrictions exist for visitors to and foreign residents of Mongolia.
+Travelers with HIV/AIDS may be required to declare their status on a health declaration form and to present themselves to health control monitoring units at the border.
+Please verify this information with the Embassy of Mongolia before you travel.

 Safety and Security

 Mongolia is a relatively safe country for foreigners.
 However, both street crime and violent crime are on the rise, especially in the larger towns and cities.
 Crime typically peaks during the Naadam summer festival in July and during the Tsagaan Sar (Lunar New Year) festival in January or February.

 - Petty street crime such as pickpocketing and bag-snatching can occur at any time, especially in crowded places like open markets, train stations, and popular tourist attractions.
 Other street crime most often occurs late at night, often outside of bars and nightclubs.

 - Muggings are on the rise.
 Muggings are most likely to occur if you are alone in unfamiliar urban neighborhoods after dark, or in unregistered taxis or private vehicles operating as taxis.
 Stick to well-lit and well-established tourist areas, and use radio taxis whenever possible.